This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Intrathecal analgesia (IA) is a type of pain control.
 It is also called spinal anesthesia.
-Pain medicine is put around your spinal cord to control pain from surgery or labor and delivery.
+Pain medicine is injected around your spinal cord to control pain from surgery or labor and delivery.
 IA can also be used to control long-term pain from illnesses, such as cancer.
-IA medicine can be given as a single injection, a continuous infusion, or as small doses when you need them.

 - Your catheter is still in place and you have bleeding, swelling, or fluid leaking from it.